 Can I use a base coat as a primer for acrylic nails?

-Not a good decision.
+Not a good decision; primer is not a substitute for base coat.
 In a nail primer-related video, Naio Nails experts explain that base coats and primers serve different purposes.
 Primer removes moisture and grease from the nail surface, preparing it for acrylic nail stickiness.
 On the other hand, the Base coats protect nails against color polish.

 References and Citation used in article